lcs-rgordon/Animation/README.md

 My experience has been that:

-* easy creation of interative graphics
+* easy creation of interactive graphics
 * the elegance of the Swift programming language
 * the forgiving and exploratory nature of the Swift Playgrounds environment